What is salary sacrificing?

 - Set Clear Objectives: Define what you aim to achieve with the salary sacrificing scheme, such as attracting talent or improving employee retention.

-- Customize Benefits: Tailor the benefits to meet the needs of your employees while aligning them with your financial capabilities.
+- Customise Benefits: Tailor the benefits to meet the needs of your employees while aligning them with your financial capabilities.

 Step 4: Engage Financial Advisors

-- Select a Financial Advisor: Choose a financial advisor experienced in employment benefits and tax optimization.
+- Select a Financial Advisor: Choose a financial advisor experienced in employment benefits and tax optimisation.

 - Develop a Strategy: Collaborate with the advisor to develop a comprehensive strategy that outlines how to implement and manage the salary sacrificing scheme.